 For fragile items, you’ll want specialty boxes that are specifically durable enough so you minimize the chances of things getting damaged.

-There are also picture moving boxes that are made for moving artwork and mirrors.
+There are also picture-moving boxes that are made for transporting artwork and mirrors.
 They offer superior protection for these easily breakable items.

 Lots of folks wonder what size boxes they need for their move.
 Here is some helpful sizing information to guide you:

 - Small boxes are 6” x 10” x 10.”